andersbuck/anders-enterprise/angular-springboot/README.md

 ### Angular

-Start the Angular server fromt the root of the web-app/client.
+Start the Angular server from the web-app/client directory.

 ```
 ng serve --open